 Miscalculation in any of these areas can cause drastically divergent retirement outcomes.
 The longer the retirement horizon, the greater the impact of even small miscalculations.
 This can cause people to become trapped with stress, anxiety, and fear.

 Many of you either cannot retire yet or aren’t sure whether or not you can.
 So where do you go from here?
 Can this be a good thing?

 You Can’t Always Get What You Want

 Not long after beginning my career, I started to burn out.
 I started flirting with the idea of early retirement, but didn’t consider it a realistic possibility.

-Five years ago, my cousin passed away in her early 40’s after losing a battle with cancer.
+In early fall 2012, my cousin passed away in her early 40’s after losing a battle with cancer.
 A month later, my daughter was born.
-These events, occuring in such proximity, shook me to my core.
+These events, occurring in such proximity, shook me to my core.
 They made me question what really was important in life.

 I became acutely aware that I was not spending my time the way I wanted.
 I began getting serious about retirement planning, more sure than ever that early retirement was what I wanted.

 Reality set in soon.
 A quick analysis of our finances made me realize that retirement was not possible without drastically altering our lifestyle or taking on massive financial risk.
 Neither was a desirable alternative.